iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ## Summary of advantages

-- Reproducibility: match code commits with the corresponding data so you can always go back to different versions of the full project (code, data, and effects).
+- Reproducibility: match code commits with the corresponding data so you can always go back to different versions of the full project (code, data, models, etc.).
-- Snapshots: track and organize data and ML model versions with a simple CLI (`dvc add` and `dvc checkout`, similar to basic Git commands) and `.dvc` files.
+- Snapshots: track and organize data and machine learning model versions with a simple CLI (`dvc add` and `dvc checkout`, similar to basic Git commands) and `.dvc` files.
-- Data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and models lifecycle.
+- Data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and ML models lifecycle.
 Think Git for cloud storage, but without ad-hoc conventions.
 - Debugging: trace problems using the exact data that was used during development.